Alison Noble: Career and research

+Honours and awards

 Noble was elected a Fellow of the Royal Society (FRS) in 2017.
-She was appointed Order of the British Empire (OBE) in the 2013 Birthday Honours, elected a Fellow of the Royal Academy of Engineering (FREng) in 2008 and a Fellow of the Institution of Engineering and Technology (FIET) in 2001.
+She was appointed Officer of the Order of the British Empire (OBE) in the 2013 Birthday Honours, elected a Fellow of the Royal Academy of Engineering (FREng) in 2008 and a Fellow of the Institution of Engineering and Technology (FIET) in 2001.
+Noble was promoted to Commander of the Order of the British Empire (CBE) in the 2023 Birthday Honours for services to engineering and biomedical imaging.

 She is a trustee of the Oxford Trust, a charity established by the founders of Oxford Instruments to encourage the study, application and communication of science, technology, engineering, and mathematics.
 She is also a trustee of the Institution of Engineering and Technology and served as President of the Medical Image Computing and Computer-Assisted Interventions (MICCAI) Society from 2013 to 2016.
 As of 2017, Noble is an Honorary Fellow of Oriel College, Oxford, and is a MICCAI Society Fellow.
 She was the first recipient of the Laura Bassi Award of the International Federation of Medical and Biological Engineering in 2015.
 Previously she was a fellow of Wolfson College, Oxford, from 2005 to 2011.
 In 2018 she presented the Woolmer Lecture.
-In 2019, Professor Noble was awarded the Gabor Medal from the Royal Society "for developing solutions to a number of key problems in biomedical image analysis and substantially advancing automatic extraction of clinically useful information from medical ultrasound scans."
+In 2019, Professor Noble was awarded the Gabor Medal by the Royal Society "for developing solutions to a number of key problems in biomedical image analysis and substantially advancing automatic extraction of clinically useful information from medical ultrasound scans".